The Ultimate Fendi Buying Guide: Prices, Quality, and Authenticity Tips

 Note that the number is always embossed onto either a narrow tag or behind a Fendi logo, and it’s never made out of fabric material.

-A telltale sign of the authenticity of designer brands is their quality.
+A telltale sign of a designer brand’s authenticity is its quality.
 You can expect nothing but the best for designer belts, including Fendi.

 That’s why you should thoroughly examine the craftsmanship of the Fendi belt.
 Take a look at how perfect the stitching is.
 If it’s uneven, sloppy, or crooked, you can bet that the belt is a fake.